genemecija/learn-morse-code/README.md

 # Learn Morse Code

-[LearnMorseCode.net](http://learnmorsecode.net) helps beginners learn Morse code through several features, the main of which is a telegraph with live translation.
+This web app helps beginners learn Morse code through several features, the main of which is a telegraph with live translation.
 <table><tr><td>
     <img src="telegraph.gif"
         width=325px